specialdivineaction/sda.deploy/README.md

   * `pip install paramiko httplib2 six`
 * The remaining steps are the same whether running Ubuntu or RHEL/CentOS
 * `pip install ansible==2.1`
 * Verify the installation by running `ansible --version`.
-You should see output indicating that Ansible is at version 2.1.0.0
+You should see output indicating that Ansible is at version 2.1.0.0.
+If you get errors on running this, run `pip install ansible==2.1 --upgrade`
 * `mkdir /sda`
 * `cd /sda`
 * `git clone https://github.com/tcat-tamu/sda.deploy .`